-Target Audience: Students who have successfully passed, or are currently co-enrolled in, Algebra II or who have successfully passed College Prep Math II.
+Target Audience: Students who have successfully passed, or are currently co-enrolled in, Algebra II.

 Description: This AP course in statistics will teach students to react intelligently to the many statistical claims that dominate our world on a daily basis and will provide them with the tool necessary to distinguish valid information from faulty information.
 Students will be introduced to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Four major conceptual themes are taught, including exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
 Upon successful completion of this course, students will have the opportunity to complete a comprehensive AP final exam and may earn college credits.